dreamportdev/Osdev-Notes/04_Scheduling/03_Processes_And_Threads.md

 Copying the higher half page tables like this can introduce a subtle issue: If the kernel modifies a pml4 entry in one process the changes won't be visible in any of the other processes.
 Let's say the kernel heap expands across a 512 GiB boundary, this would modify the next pml4 (since each pml4 entry is responsible for 512 GiB of address space).
 The current process would be able to see the new part of the heap, but upon switching processes the kernel could fault when trying to access this memory.

 While we're not going to implement a solution to this, but it's worth being aware of.
 One possible solution is to keep track of the current 'generation' of the kernel pml4 entries.
 Everytime a kernel pml4 is modified the generation number is increased, and whenever a new processes is loaded it's kernel pml4 generation is checked against the current generation.
-If the current generation is higher, we copy it's kernel tables over, and now the page tables in are synchronized again.
+If the current generation is higher, we copy it's kernel tables over, and now the page tables are synchronized again.

 Don't forget to load the new process's page tables before leaving the `schedule()`.